bh90210/wails-create-react-app/README.md

 ### serve the project

-First run command `wails serve` in the project directory.
+First run command `wails serve` in the project directory

-Then `cd frontend` and `yarn run start` to serve the front-end.
+Then `cd frontend` and `yarn run start` to serve the front-end

 ### Js